 Yogurt is a powerhouse food containing lactic acid and zinc, both of which are beneficial for our internal and external health.
 Plain, unflavored yogurt (no added sugar!) that is high in fat is the ideal type to keep skin glowing and help fight acne.

-Aspirin contains salicylic acid, a beta-hydroxy acid which acts as a chemical peel to reduce acne and lesions.
-Topical aspirin also reduces pimple swelling and redness.
+Aspirin contains salicylic acid, a beta-hydroxy acid which acts as a potent anti-inflammatory agent with gentle exfoliating properties to reduce acne.
+Topical aspirin application also reduces pimple swelling and redness.

 The anti-inflammatory and antibacterial spice helps reduce redness and clear out pores.
 Nutmeg also works beneath the skin to fill in fine lines and diminish acne scars.